 We will only collect sensitive information about you with your consent (unless we are otherwise allowed or required by law to collect that information).
 Sensitive information includes information about your health, your race or ethnic origin and religious beliefs.

-Do you record my phone calls to you?
+Do we record your phone calls to us?

 Yes, there are two instances where your phone calls may be monitored.
 The first is for training, service quality control and compliance purposes, where we may record and monitor telephone calls between you and us.

 The second concerns calls to traders in our energy trading business.
 These calls may be recorded and archived.